rohithanss/spotless-wing-656/readme.md

 - On this page users can see all the trainig sessions booked by them.
 Also they can see the slot status and other required information for booked slots.
 - Also, Users can filter their booked slots by dates and tarining types.

+So, this details concludes our project and features of project.